Rank Prize Funds Nutrition Committee New Lecturer Awards 2017

 The grant can be used for consumables, equipment or a contribution towards a salary or student support.
 Note that, if used for salaries, the employer must be the applicant’s own institution.
 It is particularly intended to enable a newly-appointed investigator to obtain pilot data to support a larger grant application, or to explore novel areas that are not yet ready for a larger application.
 Duration up to 2 years.
 The maximum award is £20,000.
 No contribution can be made to indirect costs or the applicant's salary - only directly incurred costs.

-Applicants will be informed if they have been shortlisted by end of September, and shortlisted applicants will be required to attend a meeting of the Rank Prize Funds Nutrition Committee in London on the morning of Tuesday 8th November.
+Applicants will be informed if they have been shortlisted by end of September, and shortlisted applicants will be required to attend a meeting of the Rank Prize Funds Nutrition Committee in London on Tuesday 7th November.
 Expenses for economy-class travel within the UK will be refunded.
 At the meeting applicants will be asked to give a short presentation and answer questions.

 The successful applicant will be expected to provide a short written report on progress by the end of the first year of the grant, and a final report at the end of the award period, accompanied by a short presentation at a meeting of the Committee in London.